benjamineriksson/Prompt_Optimizer/README.md

 ## API Endpoints

 ### POST /optimize
-Optimizes a prompt using Lyra's methodology.
+Optimizes a prompt using the 4-D methodology.

 **Request Body:**
 ```json